-2000 Stock Incentive Plan, as amended
+Amended Stock Incentive Plan

-SOHU.COM INC. 2000 STOCK INCENTIVE PLAN (as amended)
+2000 STOCK INCENTIVE PLAN (as amended)

-PURPOSE.
-This 2000 Stock Incentive Plan (the "Plan") is intended to provide incentives: (a) to the officers and other employees of Sohu.com Inc., a Delaware corporation (the "Company"), and any present or future parent or subsidiaries of the Company (collectively, "Related Corporations") by providing them with opportunities to purchase stock in the Company pursuant to options granted hereunder which qualify as "incentive stock options" under Section 422(b) of the Internal Revenue Code of 1986, as amended (the "Code") ("ISO" or "ISOs"), and (b) to directors, officers, employees, consultants and advisors of the Company and Related Corporations by providing them with (i) opportunities to purchase stock in the Company pursuant to options granted hereunder which do not qualify as ISOs ("Non-Qualified Option" or "Non-Qualified Options") or (ii) by providing them with opportunities to make direct purchases of common stock of the Company ("Restricted Stock Purchases").
+1. Purpose.
+This 2000 Stock Incentive Plan (the "Plan") is intended to provide incentives: (a) to the officers and other employees of Sohu.com Inc., a Delaware corporation (the "Company"), and any present or future parent or subsidiaries of the Company (collectively, "Related Corporations") by providing them with opportunities to purchase stock in the Company pursuant to options granted hereunder which qualify as "incentive stock options" under Section 422(b) of the Internal Revenue Code of 1986, as amended (the "Code") ("ISO" or "ISOs"); and (b) to directors, officers, employees, consultants and advisors of the Company and Related Corporations by providing them with opportunities (i) to purchase stock in the Company pursuant to options granted hereunder which do not qualify as ISOs ("Non-Qualified Option" or "Non-Qualified Options"), (ii) to make direct purchases of common stock of the Company ("Restricted Stock Purchases"), and (iii) to receive restricted share unit awards ("RSUs").
 Both ISOs and Non-Qualified Options are referred to hereafter individually as an "Option" and collectively as "Options".
-Options and Restricted Stock Purchases are referred to hereafter individually as a "Stock Right" and collectively as "Stock Rights."
+Options, Restricted Stock Purchases and RSUs are referred to hereafter individually as a "Stock Rights."
 As used herein, the terms "parent" and "subsidiary" mean "parent corporation" and "subsidiary corporation," respectively, as those terms are defined in Section 424 of the Code.